splunk/public-o11y-docs/data-visualization/dashboards/dashboards-add.rst

 -	While in the Chart Builder, choose :menuselection:`Text Note` as your chart type.

-A text or markdown editor opens, which shows some tips on creating markdown.
+A text or Markdown editor opens, which shows some tips on creating markdown.

 Markdown is high-level, plain text format which is converted into HTML.
 You can search for resources on Markdown if you need examples of what you can do in the editor.